Terminal Master's Tracks

 Each of the six tracks described below culminates in a terminal MA degree.
 Terminal MA students who wish to pursue doctoral degrees must apply to the Ph.D. program upon completion.

 - Masters in Ancient History and Language Acquisition enables students to continue their historical studies while taking introductory and intermediate courses in ancient and medieval languages.

-- Masters of Russian or East European provides students with the language training and substantive breadth to competitively pursue a Ph.D. degree in the history of Russia or Eastern Europe or related disciplines.
+- Masters in Russian or East European History provides students with the language training and substantive breadth to competitively pursue a Ph.D. degree in the history of Russia or Eastern Europe or related disciplines.

 - Masters in United States History provides students with necessary background and training to apply to Ph.D. programs in U.S. history.

 - Master of Arts for Teachers prepares students to teach social studies in secondary schools.

 - Dual master’s degree in history and library science leads to careers in libraries, archives, museums, and historic preservation.

 - Dual master’s degree in history and Jewish studies prepares students who plan to go on to a Ph.D. program in History, but also, for example, who plan to work in Jewish education, etc.